The Blue Mountains Historical Society was established in 1946 by the Blue Mountains County Council, later moving to the historic cottage Tarella

 Monthly meetings are held at Hobby's Reach on the first Saturday of each month from February to November, at 10am, when there is a guest speaker.
 Tea and coffee are served from 10am.

-Monthly excursions to places of historical interest, in the Blue Mountains and further afield, are held on the second Monday in most months.
+Excursions to places of historical interest, in the Blue Mountains and further afield, are held most months.

 , published bi-monthly, keeps members advised of coming speakers and activities.